-Therefore, the OP institution made a series of recommendations to responsible state institution 42, including :
+Therefore, the OP institution made a series of recommendations to responsible state institution 42, including:

-Complying with the obligations and responsibilities pursuant to the legislation on child protection and Juvenile Justice Code;

-Strengthening the child rights monitoring and assessment system;

-- Addressingsexualviolence/abuseat a wider scale in the curriculum(especially in sexual education course)and conducting awareness-raising andeducational campaignstargeting parentsand community members on protection ofchild's best interest; - Continuously monitoring the work of responsible state units according to the legislation in force and the Agency for the Protection of Children's Rights adopting specific measures on provision and application of administrative sanctions in case these units fail to comply with their legal obligations;

-Pursuant to articles 18 and 28 under the Convention on Rights of the Child and Law Lo.18/2017 "On Child Rights and Protection".
+- ➤ Complying with the obligations and responsibilities pursuant to the legislation on child protection and Juvenile Justice Code; - > Strengthening the child rights monitoring and assessment system; - Addressing sexual violence/abuse at a wider scale in the curriculum (especially in sexual education course) and conducting awareness-raising and educational campaigns targeting parents and community members on protection of child's best interest; - ➤ Continuously monitoring the work of responsible state units according to the legislation in force and the Agency for the Protection of Children's Rights adopting specific measures on provision and application of administrative sanctions in case these units fail to comply with their legal obligations; - Establishing a specialized service for sexually abused children, given that the establishment of such center is not bound by budget inadequacy, but rather by necessity and exigency; - ➤ Bringing the sub-legal acts approval process into completion, pursuant to Law No. 18/2017 "On Child Rights and Protection" and No.37/2017 "Juvenile Justice Code" - ➤ Amending the legislation on audiovisual media activity to set forth more detailed rules on airing cases related to sexually violated/abused minors43.